mateuspim/bitcoin-hodl/README.md

 # Bitcoin DCA Tracker

-_A modern, multi-user Bitcoin DCA (Dollar Cost Averaging) and HODL tracker.
+_A modern, multi-user Bitcoin DCA (Dollar Cost Averaging) tracker.
 Log your recurring BTC purchases, visualize your DCA performance, and track your portfolio value over time.
 Built with FastAPI, React, and PostgreSQL._

 ---